Series 8, Episode 1 (Spooks): Filming and post-production

 The scenes set in Cyprus were filmed on location in Deià, a coastal village in the island of Majorca.
-Previously working on a film using the same location, producer Chris Fry chose the village because he felt it was the closest to the UK the crew can get to mimic the hot, Mediterranean feel of Cyprus.
+Previously working on a film using the same location, producer Chris Fry chose the village because he felt it was the closest to the UK the crew can get to mimic the hot, Mediterranean feel of Cyprus, although Ruth is seen driving a left-hand drive car on the right hand side of the road, whereas Cyprus drives on the left.
 Because filming abroad tend to be costly for a BBC budget, the producers kept costs down as much as possible by using a limited crew with some local help.
 Much of the original script was to take place inside a house, but because there were no gaffers responsible for lighting, and that the weather was decent, filming took place primarily outside because of the natural sunlight.
 The filming crew spent four days at the end of April shooting in Majorca.

 Jamie Pearson was responsible for editing the episode.
 The sequence where Lucas rescues Harry and Ruth near the end were made in slow motion, because the producers felt it would add to the tension.
 The incidental music was composed by Paul Leonard-Morgan.
 The computer graphics on the episode were designed by Mark Doman.
 The producers ended up being receptive of both Morgan and Doman's work, because of their ability to help interpret the story via the music, and computers, respectively.